hankcs/HanLP/docs/data_format.md

 If a model has a tokenizer built in, each sentence is in `str` form.
-Additionally, you can use `skip_tasks='tok*'` to ask the model to use your tokenized inputs instead of tokenizing them, in which case, each of your sentence needs to be in `list[str]` form, as if there is no tokenizer.
+Additionally, you can use `skip_tasks='tok*'` to ask the model to use your tokenized inputs instead of tokenizing them, in which case, each of your sentence needs to be in `list[str]` form, as if there was no tokenizer.

 ```{eval-rst}
 For any model, its input is of sentence level, which means you have to split a document into sentences beforehand.